carnall-farrar/cookiecutter-cf/docs/opinions.md

 ### Use a package to load these variables automatically.

-If you look at the stub script in `{{cookiecutter.module_name}}/data/make_dataset.py`, it uses a package called [python-dotenv](https://github.com/theskumar/python-dotenv) to load up all the entries in this file as environment variables so they are accessible with `os.environ.get`.
+If you look at `{{cookiecutter.module_name}}/config.py`, it uses a package called [python-dotenv](https://github.com/theskumar/python-dotenv) to load up all the entries in this file as environment variables so they are accessible with `os.environ.get`.
 Here's an example snippet adapted from the `python-dotenv` documentation:

 ```python
 # {{cookiecutter.module_name}}/data/dotenv_example.py